The Basques, pintxos and a swim adventure

-We're back in 2017 for another go at some of the best food, some of the richest culture in the world.
+In 2019, we added another exotic Basque experience to our San Sebastián oceanswimsafari -- a visit to the French Basque country, just over the border.
+It was a terrific success, and in 2020 we're back for another go at some of the best food, some of the richest culture in the world.
 San Sebastián is the heart of Spain's Basque country (Euskadi), where the locals know the town as Donostia.
 San Sebastián is also one of the most famous surf spots in western Europe.
+Over the border, in France, the Basques are just as proud, their culture just as rich, but it doesn't get as much attention as their Iberian siblings.

-Our oceanswimsafari will be over six nights this time, meeting on Wednesday, August 23, and running through Tuesday, August 29.
-The centrepiece will be the locals' flagship annual race, a 3km swim around Isla Santa Clara in the bay of La Concha.
+Our oceanswimsafari will be over six nights, meeting on Tuesday, August 24, and running through Monday, August 30.
+The centrepiece will be the locals' flagship swim, a 3km journey around Isla Santa Clara in the bay of La Concha.
 There's a carnival atmosphere about it as it takes place on one of the world's most famous city beaches.

-San Sebastián is a beautiful old city, the capital of Euskadi, which stretches through northern Spain, the western Pyrenees and into south-western France.
-The local language long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
-Locals speak both Euskerra and Spanish, but there's plenty of English spoken, too, so there will be no problems in understanding.
+San Sebastián (Donostia to the Basques) is a beautiful old city, one of the two main cities of Euskadi (the other being Bilbao, just along the coast).
+Euskadi stretches through northern Spain, the western Pyrenees and into south-western France.
+The local tongue long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
+Locals speak both Euskerra and Castillian Spanish (or Euskerra and French), but there's plenty of English spoken, too, so there will are few problems in understanding.

-In San Sebastián, we'll be staying in apartments by the beach in an elegantly renovated old building.
-This gives us more room in our digs, and the ability to organise our own meals if we wish.
+In San Sebastián, we'll be staying in apartments near the beach.
+This gives us the ability to organise our own meals if we wish.
 This makes a stay in a city such as this cheaper than if we were eating out all the time.
 We can just pop down to the bakery in the morning for the bread; cook for ourselves when we wish...
 We've found apartment stays much more cost-effective and pleasant than hotels, particularly when staying in one town for as long as we will be here.

 What we'll do...

 Our oceanswimsafari takes in the best, and sometimes least expected of the Basque culture, as well as the centrepiece swim.
-We'll stay near the heart of town, near the beach, which means plenty of informal swims as well as the formal event on the weekend of August 27-28 (we expect the formal swim to be Sunday, but in 2015 organisers switched it shortly before swim day to Saturday, due to tides).
+We'll stay near the heart of town, near the beach, which means plenty of informal swims as well as the formal event on the weekend of August 28-29.

 Enquiries and bookings